jillallan/trip_journal/README.md

 **UIKitViews**
 MapView: UIKit implemtnetion of mapkit, intergrated into swiftui.
 Used to display a map, annotations of trip steps and a route overlay of the trip on the map

+Design choices

+I choose SwiftUI as i found it more modern and pleasurable to use despite it being quite new and therefore not developed quite as much

+I started off using the MVVM (Model view view model) pattern, but found it cumbersome to use with swiftUI, especially when using core data, as the built in @FetchRequest for use only in swiftUI views is much much more concise.
+When using MVVM you cannot use @FetchRequest in a normal swift file.
+I refactored the project to use the VM (View Model) design pattern after finding integrating MVVM and SwiftUI so cumbersome and after doing online research.

+For tracking the user location I used significant location updates to save battery life, but also give enough detail.
+The normal location service used too much battery and did not relaunch the app if it was terminated.
+And the visit service only logged locations where the user had stayed for a significant amount of time, not locations the user travelled through.

+Roadmap

+Refactor the app to better adhere to SOLID principles Add tests
+Give more accurate routes by creating a MKRoute between steps Improve the UI and UX